travis-ci/docs-travis-ci-com/docs/user/database-setup.md

 Neo4J Server Community Edition is available but not started by default.
 You can start it using `before_install`:

     before_install:
-      - which neo4j && neo4j start
+      - which neo4j && sudo neo4j start
       - sleep 3

 Neo4J Server uses default configuration (localhost, port 7474).